-4. OPTIONS FOR ASSISTANCE FOLLOWING AN INCIDENT OF SEXUAL MISCONDUCT
+4. OPTIONS FOR ASSISTANCE FOLLOWING AN INCIDENT OF SEXUAL MISCONDUCT a timely manner to the Title IX Coordinator or Deputy.
+Time is a critical factor for evidence collection and preservation.

 The Montana Academy strongly encourages any victim of sexual misconduct to seek immediate assistance.
 Seeking prompt assistance may be important to ensure a victim's physical safety or to obtain medical care.
-The school strongly advocates that a victim of sexual assault report the incident in a timely manner.
-Time is a critical factor for evidence collection and preservation.
+Montana Academy strongly advocates that a victim of sexual assault report the incident in